 RJ is a 20-something student living in Philadelphia and attending Haverford College.
 He became a fan of street art alongside his father when they began collecting art and searching out street art together in early 2008.
-RJ has written a book, curated some shows, made some videos for Babelgum and is currently co-curator and artist liaison for The L.I.S.A.
+RJ has written two books, curated some exhibitions and is currently co-curator and artist liaison for The L.I.S.A.
 Project.
 He also works part time as a student co-manager at Haverford College’s Cantor Fitzgerald Gallery.
 When he didn’t get to be editor-in-chief of his high school newspaper, he decided to start Vandalog and show those idiots that they made a big mistake.
 Some of RJ’s favorite street artists include Jenny Holzer, Brad Downey, Troy Lovegates, John Fekner and Swoon.

 Caroline Caldwell – Contributing Writer